orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Please note that this CMake option only impacts **debug** builds under Windows, when using (any version of) the Microsoft Visual Studio compiler.

+The precompiled binaries all use release (i.e. non-debug) versions of Python.

 Configuration options
 ---------------------